 Officers of the Community Council occasionally give presentations to local groups e.g. Cults Over 50’s, sharing information on activity, which could have an impact on the area.

-Are there other techniques we can employ which would be manageable by the volunteer members of the Community Council?
+A question – are there other techniques we can employ which would be manageable by the volunteer members of the Community Council?

 Media management – dealing with the press.
 The officers of the Community Council are often contacted by the local press for comments on events which have taken place or are currently happening in our area.
 The Community Councils Handbook 2012 provides useful advice on dealing with journalists to ensure that no comments are made which could compromise the Community Council and its members later.
+A separate guidance note providing advice on dealing with the press and some press contacts has been created.

 Engaging Aberdeen City Council officers on the views of the Community Council.
 The Cults, Bieldside and Milltimber Community Council sits within the Lower Deeside electoral ward and we have three City Councillors to represent our views and those of the local electorate.
 The councillors elected at the 2017 local elections were; Phillip Bell, Marie Boulton, Tauqeer Malik.
 The City Councillors are useful contacts for hearing details on City Council plans and also for raising issues for the attention of City Council Officers.
 Community Council Officers also make direct contact with some City Council Officers on matters relating to the community.